-- Abandoned well sealing - Any activity that must be undertaken because of a government order or regulatory requirement (e.g. the restoration of wetlands that are already required by regulation) - Conferences, lecture series, or conventions - Feeding or control of wildlife species - Fish or wildlife rearing, farming, stocking, or hatcheries projects - Law enforcement activities - Policy promotion and advocacy activities - Prevention and ongoing control of alien invasive species or wildlife species - Primary and applied research (see definitions, page 17) - Projects with a primary purpose of providing irrigation services to landowners are generally not eligible for funding from the Trusts.
+- Abandoned well sealing - Conferences, lecture series, or conventions - Feeding or control of wildlife species - Fish or wildlife rearing, farming, stocking, or hatcheries projects - Law enforcement activities - Policy promotion and advocacy activities - Prevention and ongoing control of alien invasive species or wildlife species - Primary and applied research (see definitions, page 17) - Projects with a primary purpose of providing irrigation services to landowners are generally not eligible for funding from the Trusts.
 If there are significant EG&S benefits to the project, beyond water storage, a small portion of project costs may be eligible.
-For GROW projects, a separate justification will need to be submitted to the Trusts for review and approval prior to establishment - Rearing or rehabilitating wildlife in captivity - Reduction of point-sources of nutrients and other contaminants: from sewage lagoons, similar waste-water treatment facilities, and water retention ponds.
-The Trusts focus on supporting landscape-based activities where the primary water quality issue is non-point sources of nutrients and other contaminants affecting surface waters
+For GROW projects, a separate justification will need to be submitted to the Trusts for review and approval prior to establishment - Rearing or rehabilitating wildlife in captivity

+- Reduction of point-sources of nutrients and other contaminants: from sewage lagoons, similar waste-water treatment facilities, and water retention ponds.
+The Trusts focus on supporting landscape-based activities where the primary water quality issue is non-point sources of nutrients and other contaminants affecting surface waters - Specific to GROW applicants: forage rejuvenation including sod seeding legumes (as per the GROW Guide).
+Watershed Districts are not eligible to apply to the Conservation Trust for the above-described activity.